lukasschwab/proxy-draft/README.md

 ## To do

-+ Download images in parallel.
++ Parse command line options.